W-Net-AI/LISP-CV/Readme.txt

     (load quicklisp-init)))

-If it doesn't or there is no file there, repeat the steps starting from "To install QuickLisp:" and review any error messages to debug.
+If it doesn't or there is no file there, repeat the steps starting from "To inst- all QuickLisp:" and review any error messages to debug.

-Now in Emacs, at the CL-USER> prompt (it's correct name is the REPL(Read Eval Print Loop), enter the below command to test out your QuickLisp installation and also create the ~/quicklisp/dists/quicklisp/software/ directory we will use in a later step:
+Now in Emacs, at the CL-USER> prompt (it's correct name is the REPL(Read Eval Pr- int Loop), enter the below command to test out your QuickLisp installation and a- lso create the ~/quicklisp/dists/quicklisp/software/ directory we will use in a later step:

 (ql:quickload "ieee-floats")

-If QuickLisp is installed correctly you should have this folder in your ~/quicklisp/dists/quicklisp/software/ directory.
+If QuickLisp is installed correctly you should have this folder in your

+~/quicklisp/dists/quicklisp/software/

+directory.

 ieee-floats-20140211-git

-You can remove the ieee-floats-20140211-git directory now if you like and it will be effectively uninstalled.
+You can remove the ieee-floats-20140211-git directory now if you like and it wil- l be effectively uninstalled.

 Now to install LisP-CV!